Tuesday, December 24, 2019

 Combine the dry ingredients in a bowl and pour in the wet ingredients.
 Stir.
 Add the nuts.

 At this point my mother's handwritten recipe says, "Pour into a greased Swiss roll tin."
 This is sweet.
-I don't know if people would know them as Swiss roll tins, anymore.
-Except perhaps in the Midwest, or Martha-world?
-We knew them, because we were fed freshly-made Swiss rolls stuffed with apricot jam and sugary on the outside, then, for special dessert.
+Why did we call them Swiss rolls?
+But we were fed freshly-made Swiss rolls, sugary on the outside, stuffed with apricot jam, for a special dessert.
 Those were in the days of sit-down lunches.
 Father in suit, home from chambers, children in school uniforms, home from school.
 Doris Day singing in the kitchen.
 Milk to drink, from a jug on the table.
-MILK!!!
+Milk.

 Don't worry, it all fell apart, later.
-Not the country - it was already burning - the family idyll.
+Not just the country - the illusion of the family idyll.
+We were both broken.

 Loosen the edges and flip the sheet of cookies over onto a wire rack to cool.